Trash will be picked up once a week and recyclable materials will also be picked up once a week except for emergencies.

 All paint cans and extra trash (non household) must be placed at curb for pick up.
-All paint cans must be placed in a cardboard box.
-Call 688-5600 extension 196 to arrange for a paint can collection.
+All paint cans must be dried up and placed in a cardboard box.
+Call 610-688-5600 extension 181 to arrange for a paint can collection.
 Paint will not be taken unless you call first.

 All needles must be placed in a heavy duty plastic container such as laundry detergent bottles, with the lid tightly closed and marked needles on the container.
 This container should be placed on top of your can in full view of your collector.

 Items not be accepted in the normal refuse collection

 Televisions and Computer Monitors will not be collected

 Flammable liquids, asphalt, pathological wastes, animals or animal waste, construction, demolition and remodeling, or hazardous materials

 Refrigerators, stoves, dehumidifiers, water heaters, washing machines, dryers, dishwashers, air conditioners, or any other large appliances